Top 10 Home Workout Videos Reviewed

 There are two volumes in this series, led by military trainer and tough but fair teacher Mark Lauren.
 Many of us don't realize how many military members rely on bodyweight or calisthenics to stay operationally ready.
 It's a simple way to target almost as many muscle groups at a time as you want.
 This DVD is even priced lower than some of the more well-known ones.
 Add in the fact that you do not need any equipment, and this program has the potential to be your new best friend for a long time.

 After all, there are plenty of ways to step up the intensity of pushups, crunches, sitting squats, and other moves, just by holding your body a different way, adding HIIT components, doing more reps, and other tricks that Mark Lauren will show you.

 Other benefits of regular bodyweight training include injury prevention, and the ability to focus better and go to work each day without getting overly tired.
 This set includes 3 discs with nine workouts each, all lasting between 15 and 20 minutes.
-You can grow with the DVDs by graduating to the beefier second volume, or use this whole DVD as a foundation for cross-hatching your own routines as you get stronger and more confident.
+You can grow with these best workout videos for men by graduating to the beefier second volume, or use this whole DVD as a foundation for cross-hatching your own routines as you get stronger and more confident.

 4. Zumba 101

 Includes a skills primer, followed by a taped group class